 Regarding the first item, please know that although you'll have a separate bank account for your business as a sole proprietor, you're not really protecting your own personal assets since your the one on the account, instead of a separate business entity, like an LLC or corporation.
 If your business were to be sued for whatever reason, both your business and personal assets would be in jeopardy.
 Again, this is why I started an LLC.

-Now, what’s a DBA?
+Now, what's a DBA?
 You need a DBA, as a sole proprietor, in order to open a business bank account.
-Without it, it’s a no-go.
-DBA stands for “doing business as” and it’s a formal way to legally operate a business under a different name than your own.
+Without it, it's a no-go.
+DBA stands for “doing business as” and it's a formal way to legally operate a business under a different name than your own.
 So, if your name was John Smith and you sell cucumbers, after you file a DBA you could legally do business as “Cool Cucumbers.”
-LegalZoom (full disclosure – I earn a commission if you buy) can also help you file a DBA for you for about $100.
+LegalZoom [Full disclosure: I earn a commission if you buy through this link.] can also help you file a DBA for you for about $100.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
-More info about DBAs can be found here.

 As an LLC, I had to provide the following in order to get a bank account with B of A. They kept copies of each: